StevenLooman/sw_xsd_loader/README.md

 Also, this is not meant as a XML/XSD validator.
 If you want to check if your XML validates against a XSD, use proper tools for this.

+Currently, only Smallworld 5 is supported.
+Older versions support Smallworld 4.

 License
 -------